-Most GRC standards outline the need for security best practices to be implemented, supported by strong process and procedures.
+Most GRC standards outline the need for security best practices to be implemented, supported by strong processes and procedures.
 However, few if any provide any real detail on what is actually expected, recommended or proven to be effective.
 On the one hand, this generalized and non-prescriptive guidance is unavoidable since every organization is set-up differently.
-With varying levels of risk to consider, the appropriate level of cyber security defense measures and data protection will necessarily be different for everyone.
+With varying levels of risk to consider, the appropriate level of cybersecurity defense measures and data protection will necessarily be different for everyone.
 However there is still a base-level of security practices that everyone should embrace and assimilate into their core IT operations, and this is where the CIS Controls really prove their value.

-CIS Critical Control #9 is focused on limiting the external attack surface of a system.
+CIS Control #9 is focused on limiting the external attack surface of a system.
 NNT addresses potential vulnerability and risk by providing feature/functionality that specifically aligns with Limitation and Control of Network Ports, Protocols, and Services.

 Speak to a consultant to learn how NNT automates the CIS Controls